COORDINATED COMMUNITY RESPONSE

 Coordinated community response team development is a successful intervention effort to address domestic violence and sexual assault.
 Coordinated Community Response (CCR) Teams bring together professionals that respond to domestic violence and sexual assault in an effort to develop a climate within the community where victims are safe and batterers are held accountable.

 The function of the CCR Team is to address changes within the criminal justice system in the community that they serve.
 Generally, a CCR Team is comprised of an assistant district attorney, law enforcement representatives, court personnel, probation and parole personnel, victim service providers, first responders, medical personnel, and batterers intervention program providers.
 The CCR Team develops protocols and procedures that enable agencies to work together.
-It provides professionals from different disciplines an opportunity to strategize, resolve problems, and make changes within the system in order to improve the community’s response to domestic violence and sexual assault.
+It provides an opportunity for professionals from different disciplines strategize, resolve problems, and make changes within the system in order to improve the community’s response to domestic violence and sexual assault.

 The Coordinated Community Response (CCR) Specialist is funded through a grant from the United States Department of Justice, Office on Violence Against Women (OVW).
-The CCR Specialist provides ongoing training and technical assistance to thirty four (34) teams throughout the State of Oklahoma.
+The CCR Specialist provides ongoing training and technical assistance to thirty seven (37) teams throughout the State of Oklahoma.

-The Federal Grants Division has offered both introductory and advanced team trainings featuring national trainers.
+The Training and Outreach Division has offered both introductory and advanced team trainings featuring national trainers.